 FOR OUR MEMBERS WHO ARE HARDEST HIT BY THE PANDEMIC

-Employability Hub: if you find yourself out of work or looking for a change of role, the new support hub provides information and resources to help you take control of your career.
-It also offers advice on protecting your mental health and wellbeing during change, redundancy or job insecurity.
+Employability Hub: if you find yourself looking for a change of role or out of work, the CIPR’s support hub provides information and resources to help you take control of your career.
 You can access the hub here.

 Mental Health Hotline: the confidential iProvision hotline helps with personal and professional problems affecting your home or work life, health or wellbeing.
 It is run by qualified and experienced counsellors.
 Find out more here.